doughgle/doughgle.github.io/content/explainer/container-oci-registry/pull-a-public-container-image/index.md

 1. Download the Image Manifest.
 Specifically, Containerd makes a `GET` request to Dockerhub at `/v2/library/hello-world/manifests/sha256:a8281ce42034b078dc7d88a5bfe6d25d75956aad9abba75150798b90fa3d1010?ns=docker.io`.
 Notice its the same `manifests` API but this time its a `GET` request for the manifest identified by its sha256 digest.

+1. DockerHub responds with the actual **OCI Image Manifest** document.

 1. Containerd verifies the Manifest's actual digest against the requested one.
 Has it been modified in transit?
 In particular, it computes the sha256sum of the manifest json content (`application/vnd.oci.image.manifest.v1+json`) received and compares it to the sha256 digest that identifies the manifest.

 1. Next, for each **Filesystem Layer** in the manifest: